Last updated: May 5, 2026

 Can a spouse be paid in Minnesota?

 Yes.
-Minnesota says a spouse may serve as the worker in CFSS, and CDCS also allows people to hire spouses.
-For CFSS, Minnesota statute says a spouse-worker may provide up to 60 hours of MA home and community-based services in a seven-day period and may not receive a wage above the current CFSS support-worker rate.
+Minnesota says a spouse may serve as the worker in CFSS, and CDCS also allows spouses to be paid for personal assistance.
+For CFSS, Minnesota law says a spouse-worker may provide up to 60 hours of MA home and community-based services in a seven-day period.
 If the senior needs skilled nursing instead of personal care, different rules apply.

 Does the senior need Medical Assistance to get a family caregiver paid?